hansinahuja/Screen-Peeking-Security/README.md

 # Screen-Peeking-Security
-Part of my Tinkering Lab course project.
 We use face detection techniques to provide customized levels of security from screen peeking by unauthorized personnel.
 Full code available on request.

  No intruder                         |                      Intruder starts appearing in field of vision    | Intruder identified |